 Translink uses Google Analytics to gather anonymous statistical information about how Translink’s websites are accessed and used.
 Google Analytics uses cookies to gather information for the purpose of providing statistical reporting.

 The information generated by the cookie about your use of the websites will be transmitted to and stored by Google on servers located outside of Australia.
-The information Translink receives from Google through Google Analytics is limited to aggregated information and does not identify specific users.
-If you are logged into your go card account, information about your user account is NOT linked to data recorded by Google Analytics and is NOT provided to Google.
+The information Translink receives from Google through Google Analytics is limited to aggregated information and cannot be used to identify you personally.

 Information gathered using the Google Analytics cookie includes: